Poul Schlüter: Other ventures

 In 2003, Schlüter was appointed by the Swedish Minister of Co-operation as her special envoy to promote freedom of movement in the Nordic countries.
 Schlüter was to work on ways of increasing individual freedom of movement and present specific proposals to the Nordic Council Session in October 2003.

 In 2004, Schlüter co-founded the first Danish free-market think tank CEPOS, and gave the opening speech at CEPOS' opening reception at the Hotel D'Angleterre in Copenhagen.

 Personal life

-Schlüter was married three times.
-On 16 March 1963, he married Majken Steen-Andersen, but the couple divorced in 1978.
+Schlüter was married three times: On 16 March 1963, he married Majken Steen-Andersen, but the couple divorced in 1978.
 Their only child, Peter, was born in 1963.
 Schlüter then married Lisbeth Povelsen on 20 September 1979.
 She died during her husband's premiership on 17 February 1988.

 On 21 July 1989, while still prime minister, Schlüter married the Danish ballet dancer Anne Marie Vessel as his third wife.

+Death

+Schlüter died of natural causes at the Bispebjerg Hospital in Frederiksberg, Copenhagen, on 27 May 2021, at the age of 92.
+According to his family statement, it was announced that Schlüter had fallen asleep peacefully, surrounded by his loved ones.

+Many Danish politics, who paid tribute to Schlüter included four living prime ministers (Poul Nyrup Rasmussen, Anders Fogh Rasmussen, Lars Løkke Rasmussen, and Helle Thorning-Schmidt), current prime minister Mette Frederiksen, and former Danish foreign minister Per Stig Møller:

+Schlüter was interred at the Holmen Church in Copenhagen.